A1exLemesios/node-server/README.md

  - Press `CTRL + C` in your terminal to stop the server and then run it again:

- - Check out [nodemon][10] if you don't want to restart the server each time you make changes

 ```bash
 $ node app.js